 If you suffer from a chronic condition that causes pain, seizures, and other debilitating symptoms, you may be a candidate for medical marijuana.
 The Center for Family Practice LLC can certify qualified patients and prescribe medical marijuana for a range of conditions.
-To learn more about how medical marijuana can relieve your symptoms and improve your quality of life, call the office in Latham, New York, today, or make an appointment online.
+To learn more about how medical marijuana can relieve your symptoms and improve your quality of life, call the office in Latham, New York, today.

 If you are a resident of the state of New York, you may qualify for medical marijuana if you have one of the following conditions:

 In addition to a qualifying condition, you must also have one or more of the following complications resulting from your condition:

 If you have a qualifying condition and complicating symptoms, you must first be certified by a practitioner registered with the New York State Medical Marijuana Program.
 Once you are certified, you must register with the program to obtain a state-issued ID card.
 You must carry your ID card whenever you are obtaining or in possession of medical marijuana.

 The Center for Family Practice LLC aligns with the co-chairs of New York Physicians for Compassionate Care, who state that "as physicians, we want the ability to offer our patients every possible treatment that might improve their health, alleviate their suffering, or improve their quality of life — that includes recommending the use of medical marijuana."

 Theodore Hausler, DO, of the Center for Family Practice LLC has completed the necessary training to meet all New York State requirements for participation in the medical marijuana program.
 He can certify you for the program, and he's licensed to write prescriptions for medical marijuana by the New York State Department of Health.

 Once you’re registered with the state and have received your prescription, you can obtain medical marijuana from a registered dispensary.